 The portraits were drawn in a variety of locations such as train operator’s cabs, signalling towers, management offices, station control rooms, ticket

 For Goodwin, “Linear exists as a repository of insights and histories, anecdotal and factual, revealed through the interplay of the drawn line and conversation, that is unique to the Jubilee line at this particular point in time.
 Drawing someone you’ve never met before results in an intense encounter and enables a unique intimacy to develop.
 As the portraits unfold, so too does openness in the conversation; Linear is all about different types of connection.”

-Over one year, Linear will be presented across the London Underground network on poster sitesand leaflets, with exhibition sites at Southwark, London Bridge and Stanmore Underground stations and an online exhibition of all 60 films and an online exhibition of all 60 films.
+Over two year, Linear was presented across the London Underground network on poster sites and leaflets, with exhibition sites at Southwark, London Bridge and Stanmore Underground stations and an online exhibition of all 60 films.